The below list of new businesses has been updated as of April 2023.

 Coming soon

 Every time we look around, it seems like something new is popping up in Seattle.
-Whether you’re looking for your next go-to brunch destination or a new public park to stretch your legs, we’re rounding up a few things coming soon to the Emerald City and surrounding areas.
+Whether you’re looking for your next pickleball-themed staycation or a sparkling new pad, we’re rounding up a few things coming soon to the Emerald City and surrounding areas.

 Business